MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/event.md

 # Event

-An **Event** is a data structure in the [[Neo World Program]].
-Its primary purpose is to allow [[moderators|Tutorial:-Moderating]] to create a more dynamic game world capable of automatically changing its state in predictable, predefined ways. [[Players|Data-Structure:-Player]] cannot directly interact with Events.
+An Event is a data structure in the Neo World Program.
+Its primary purpose is to allow [moderators](../../moderator_guide/moderating.md) to create a more dynamic game world capable of automatically changing its state in predictable, predefined ways.
+[Players](player.md) cannot directly interact with Events.
 In most cases, Events are completely autonomous, requiring little to no intervention from Players or moderators.

 ## Table of Contents